itswhisp/GuiaEditorGD/guias/Objetos/EditarGrupos.md

 - **No Audio Scale:** Disables pulsing for both Orbs and Pulsing Objects.
 See the figure below.

 ![](https://guia.jorge603.xyz/assets/img/figures/63.png)
-*Figure 6.6: Orbs with "No Audio Scale" off and on respectively.*
+*Figure 6.6: Orbs with "No Audio Scale" off and on respectively.*<br>

 ### Special IDs
 Special IDs are in the "Extra2" tab and are used for some Triggers.
 They have no effect on their own.
 Here is a list of all the Special IDs and a short explanation of their usage.